-You can use it primarily for this particular case, so for minting NFTs based on Elven Tools Smart Contract, you could also use it as a boilerplate for your other projects.
+You can use it primarily for this particular case, so for minting NFTs/SFTs based on Elven Tools smart contracts, you could also use it as a boilerplate for your other projects.
 You would only need to do some modifications.

 Because it is built using the NextJS framework, deployment and hosting with Vercel or Netlify is as simple as pushing the code to the repository.
 Also, private repository and not only on GitHub.
 I will be covering both of these later.

 Below you'll find the explanation of a couple of choices:

 There are a couple of reasons.
 The most important are:

 Based on React, which is well known and most popular

 Offers static sites generation or/and server-side rendering.
 Very important when it comes to landing pages and SEO.

 Optimized with the Web Standards in mind.
 There are many tools for optimizing the assets loading and overall performance.